 Caracas Fly – The 1st and Only Indoor Skydiving Wind Tunnel in Venezuela

-For the first issue of our monthly column spotlighting wind tunnels around the world, we heard from Caracas Fly, Venezuela’s first indoor skydiving tunnel!
+For the first issue of our column spotlighting wind tunnels around the world, we heard from Caracas Fly, Venezuela’s first indoor skydiving tunnel!

 The indoor skydiving world is constantly growing (and so is our wind tunnel database).
 So, we’ve decided to start a new series here at Indoor Skydiving Source!
 In “Tunnel Talk” we’ll interview wind tunnel operators from around the world, learning about how and why they brought their tunnels to life.
 For the inaugural issue of this column, we spoke with Gian Carlo of Caracas Fly, Venezuela’s first wind tunnel!